wemake-services/wemake-vue-template/README.md

 ## Running the project

+First, make sure that `./config/.env` exists.
-First, create a same-folder copy of the file `/config/.env.template` and name it `/config/.env`.
-Modify as fits per your requirements, then
+If not, you need to create a same-folder copy of the file `./config/.env.template` and name it `./config/.env`.
+Modify as fits per your requirements.

 ### Development server